Artistic Producer

 Daina is a Winnipeg theatre creator and producer, and an award-winning actor and designer.
 She holds an Honours Degree in Theatre Performance, with minors in Environmental Studies and Education from the University of Winnipeg.
 She was honoured with a Theatre Educator Award from the Winnipeg Theatre Awards (Evies) in 2022, and was nominated for the 2021 Gina Wilkinson Award for women artists who place community and new creation models at the heart of their artistic leadership.

-From 1996 through 2007, Daina worked seasonally with Green Kids Inc. as a playwright, dramaturg, actor, director, designer and tour manager.
+From 1996 through 2007, Daina worked seasonally with Wild Roots Theatre as a playwright, dramaturg, actor, director, designer and tour manager.
 In 2010, she became the Executive Director, and has since grown Green Kids’ programming to include interactive workshops, projects created with youth and educators and large scale public events.

 Board of Directors